Volkswagen e-up! electric motor, drive & performance

 Volkswagen e-up! engine, 0-62mph and acceleration

-There's only one battery and electric motor combination in the e-up!, but it’s a peppy performer, with the same fun handling as its petrol-powered siblings.
+There's only one battery and electric motor combination in the e-up!, but it’s a peppy performer, and is almost as fun to drive as the lighter, slightly nimbler-feeling petrol-powered siblings.

 With only 81bhp, you’d be forgiven for thinking the e-up! would feel slow.
 However, a juicy amount of torque means, in fact, the opposite is true.
 It sprints away from junctions, roundabouts and traffic lights with real urgency.
 The 0-62mph time of 12.4 seconds is deceptive as all of the torque is available from standstill.